EURO GOVT-Bunds fall on talk of stronger ESM, poor auction

 “However, we see a likelihood of an intensification of the risks associated with Spain and Greece in the coming weeks so there’s a chance ... investors seeking euro denominated assets will favour Bunds over anything else.”

-Bund futures settle 34 ticks lower on the day at 144.69, but were well off their session lows, while 10-year Bund yields were 3.5 basis points higher on the day at 1.269 percent.
+Bund futures were last 79 ticks lower on the day at 144.24, while 10-year Bund yields were 6.3 basis points higher on the day at 1.297 percent.
 They hit a record low of 1.126 percent on Monday before Moody’s outlook revision.

 One way to reduce the perceived direct cost of solving the crisis for countries like Germany may be allowing the European Stability Mechanism to borrow money from the European Central Bank to increase its firepower.